DuranAlexanderHughes/rshell/README.md

 terminate until moving to the parent process.
-Inside the parent process, there is an if/else statement that is used to set the 'value' from the Base class that the connectors utilize in determine if they should execute one or both of their childre.
+Inside the parent process, there is an if/else statement that is used to set the 'value' from the Base class that the connectors utilize in determine if they should execute one or both of their children.

 <h3>Connector Classes:</h3>
 The connector classes all take in two arguments.
 They each assume the left